Get Your Anti inflammatory Food List PDF

 Not only do they make food more flavorful but many of them have great anti inflammatory value for our health!

-3 Recipes Using Local Southern Food That Help Fight Inflammation
+3 Recipes Using Local Southern Foods That Help Fight Inflammation

 Black Eyed Pea Bowls

 The first recipe is called Black Eyed Pea Bowls.
-It was inspired by a dish served at Tupelo Honey Cafe which is a well known farm to table restaurant which started in Asheville and now is regional in our area.
-I use fresh okra in the summer and when it is out of season, I use frozen okra in recipes but I also want to share a variation today of substituting sweet potatoes instead of okra during the winter months.
-In Western North Carolina, we have a grist mill named Barkley’s Mill so I can get fresh grits for this recipe!
-They are so yummy and are also a whole grain!
+It was inspired by a dish served at Tupelo Honey Cafe which is a well-known farm to table restaurant which started in Asheville and now is regional in our area.
+I use fresh okra in the summer and when it is out of season, I use frozen okra in recipes, but I also want to share a variation today of substituting sweet potatoes instead of okra during the winter months.

 Check out the blog post below for the Black Eyed Pea Bowl Recipe!
 Use sweet potatoes or okra in your recipe.
 You can even use them both!